Guest Author Interview: Sabrina York Spills The Beans by Cassiel Knight

 But, as busy as I am, I am still always excited to connect with readers.
 You can find me on Twitter at @sabrina_york, on Facebook and on Pintrest.
 If you feel brave, check out my Inspiration for the Hotness board which is filled with exquisite sexy visions that set my blood afire!
 For a peek at that sexy space opera I mentioned, take a gander at my Final Frontier board.
 And yes, I am a little obsessed with Pintrest!

-Posted on May 22, 2012, in Cassiel Knight and tagged Adam's Obsession, ECWC, GSRA, guest author, journey, RCRW, romance writer, Sabrina York, the journey, Tristan's Temptation, writing.
+Posted on May 22, 2012, in General and tagged Adam's Obsession, Cassiel Knight, ECWC, GSRA, guest author, journey, RCRW, romance writer, Sabrina York, the journey, Tristan's Temptation, writing.
 Bookmark the permalink.
 11 Comments.